rstit/rst-developer-guide/source/agile.rst

 TODO
-For open source project we should use github's issue page For private project we use Jiira
+For open source project we should use github's issue page For private project we use Jirra

 Git